If you are looking more specifically for Therapeutic educational facilitation please click here otherwise please read on :

 The person you support may start communicating verbally, however, they may lack positive social tone and prosody with their speech, and this may be perceived by you or others as disinterest or detachment.
-They may appear ‘robotic’ or slow or to those with less ‘emotional and beavioural intelligence’ – they may appear rude, angry, anti-social and lack enthusiasm or interest- when in fact the opposite may be true.
+They may appear ‘robotic’ or slow or to those with less ‘emotional and behavioural intelligence’ – they may appear rude, angry, anti-social and lack enthusiasm or interest- when in fact the opposite may be true.
 It may appear that the ‘inner-soul’ has departed – the connection between the thoughts and the heart may appear broken – it isn’t – it is simply more distant and in need of gentle re-connection.
-This will only be achived with gentle social interaction – NOT ONE WAY INSTRUCTIONS OR ONE WAY INTERPRETATIONS – but a patient interaction, sometimes interaction without words simply interacting by being silent and safe together.
+This will only be achieved with gentle social interaction – NOT ONE WAY INSTRUCTIONS OR ONE WAY INTERPRETATIONS – but a patient interaction, sometimes interaction without words simply interacting by being silent and safe together s

-If you are supporting / caring for someone who has experienced extreme trauma and has shut down (activated their PNS Freeze Response) then use of the GKI and HRV Health Zones (both underpinned by Polyvagal Theory) would be of benefit.
+If you are supporting / caring for someone who has experienced extreme trauma and has shut down (activated their PNS Freeze Response) then use of the GKI and HRV Health Zones (both underpinned by Polyvagal Theory) would also be of benefit.